-The keto diet is a very special way of eating in which carbohydrates (starch and sugar) are replaced by lipids (fats) to induce the body to go into ketosis, a state in which the body gets its energy from ketones, molecules produced by the liver, rather than using glucose as an energy source.
+Visit ketogenic diet (keto in English) is a very special way of eating that consists of replace carbohydrates (starches and sugar) by the lipids (fats), in order to push the body into a state of equilibrium. ketosisa state in which it draws its energy from ketonesmolecules produced by the liverrather than using the glucose as an energy source.

-This way of eating was originally developed to combat epilepsy at the beginning of the 20th century, before falling into disuse.
-It has become popular again at the beginning of the 21st century, for its impressive effects on weight loss, as well as for its supposed benefits on more or less serious chronic illnesses, ranging from simple allergies to cancer.
+This way of eating was originally developed to combat epilepsy in the early 20th century, before falling into disuse.
+In the early 21st century, it once again became popular, for its impressive weight-loss effectsas well as for its supposed benefits on chronic illnesses of varying severity, from simple allergies to cancer.

-Its "soft" version is the low-carb high-fat diet, also known as the Atkins diet, which consists of reducing carbohydrate intake, always in favour of fat, without permanently switching to nutritional ketosis.
-The low-carb high-fat diet is a way for some sedentary individuals to avoid overloading the body with unnecessary glucose, which can lead to weight gain and energy loss.
+Its "soft" version is the low-carb high-fatalso known as the Atkins diet, which consists of reducing the intake of carbohydrates. carbohydratesfor the benefit of lipidsThis does not mean permanent nutritional ketosis.
+The diet low-carb high-fat is a way for some sedentary individuals to avoid overloading the body with unnecessary glucose, which can lead to weight gain and loss of energy.

-This diet is believed to have multiple health benefits, including increased energy, weight loss, low blood sugar levels, and encouraging effects on chronic diseases such as diabetes and cancer, in addition to medical treatment.
+This type of food is said to have many health benefits, including increased energy, weight loss, lower blood sugar levels, and so on. blood glucose and encouraging effects on certain chronic diseases such as diabetes and cancer, as a complement to medical treatment.

-Many people find it beneficial to reduce carbohydrates in their diet, but this cannot be done overnight, without a minimum of knowledge on the subject.
-Indeed, there are a number of obstacles that could hinder the successful implementation of this type of diet.
+Many find it in their interest to reduce carbohydrates of their diet, but this can't be done overnight, without a minimum of knowledge on the subject.
+Indeed, there are a number of obstacles that could stand in the way of successfully implementing this type of diet.

-In this guide, you will find all the information you need to learn how to tame a diet low in carbohydrates and high in fat.
-In addition to the detailed definitions of low-carbon and keto schemes, you will learn, among other things:
+In this guide, you will find all the information you need to learn how to tame thelow-calorie diet carbohydrates and rich in lipid.
+In addition to detailed plan definitions low-carb and ketoyou'll learn how to :

-- which foods and drinks to favour in these two diets
+- which foods and beverages to choose in these two diets

 - which foods are banned

-- which food supplements are indispensable for the proper implementation of this diet
+- which food supplements are essential for the proper implementation of this diet

-- how to set up this type of diet in a context of chronic disease, with, among others, the metabolic treatment of Dr Laurent Schwartz
+- how to implement this type of diet in the context of chronic illness, including Dr Laurent Schwartz's metabolic treatment.

-This ultimate guide to ketogenic and low carbohydrate nutrition is the first chapter of the Blooness Guide, a personal development white paper that synthesizes lifestyle and dietary best practices to improve health, increase energy, and maximize life expectancy.
+This ultimate guide to the low-carb, ketogenic diet is the first chapter of the Blooness guidea personal development white paper that synthesizes best practices in lifestyle and personal development. nutrition to improve health, increase energy and maximize life expectancy.

-Before getting to the heart of the matter on low carbohydrate diets, I invite you to first look at what may have happened in the history of the 20th century for our diet to be mainly carbohydrate rather than fat.
+Before getting to the heart of the low-carbohydrate diet, let's take a look at what happened in the history of the 20th century to make our diet primarily carbohydrate-based, rather than fat-based.

-Lipids are fats, contained rather in small fatty fish, vegetable oils, oilseeds, avocados, meat, cheese, butter, but also in fried foods and certain processed industrial products.
+Visit lipids are fats, found mainly in small oily fish, vegetable oils, oilseeds, avocados, meats, cheese and butter, but also in fried foods and certain processed industrial products.

-In the common imagination, eating fat would make you fatter.
-It may well be the other way around.
-Let's take a little trip down memory lane...
+In the common imagination, eating fat makes you look fat.
+But the opposite may well be true.
+Let's take a step back in time...

-Summary of the ultimate guide to ketogenic and low-carb high-fat feeding
+Summary of the ultimate guide to the ketogenic and low-carb high-fat diet

-I. At the origins of the predominance of sugar and carbohydrates
+I. The origins of sugar and carbohydrate dominance

-Understand why and how sugar, and more generally carbohydrates, have formed the basis of our diet, against all dietary and health logic.
+Understand why and how sugar, and more generally carbohydrates, have formed the basis of our diet, against all dietetic and health logic.

 II.
-Introduction to Low Carb High Fat and Ketogenic Diets for Beginners
+Introduction to the Low Carb High Fat and Ketogenic diets for beginners

-Carbohydrate reduction is the No. 1 pillar of the Blooness diet.
-In this part you will learn the basics and how to start this type of feeding.
+Reducing carbohydrates is the No. 1 pillar of the Blooness diet.
+In this section, you'll learn the basics and how to get started with this type of diet.

 The Low Carb High Fat diet

-Foods to be banned from the ketogenic diet / CHML
+Foods to avoid on the ketogenic diet / LCHF

 III.
-Ketogenic feeding and Low Carb High Fat, expert mode
+The ketogenic diet and Low Carb High Fat, expert mode

 The right ratio of Omega-3, 6 and 9

-The Importance of Sodium in the Ketogenic Diet or CFHA
+The importance of sodium in the ketogenic or LCHF diet

-Vitamin D in a ketogenic diet or CFL: see the "Vitamin D" chapter.
+Vitamin D in the ketogenic or LCHF diet: see the "Vitamin D" chapter

-Conclusion on dietary supplements to be taken as ketosis or low-carb
+Conclusion on dietary supplements to take in ketosis or low-carb